Juliocwb/Image-Processing/README.md

 # Image Processing

 Description.
-The package package_name is used to:
+The package Image-Processing is used to:
 		processing:
 					- Histrogram matching
 					- Structural similarity